jhoyla/draft-jhoyla-req-mtls-flag/draft-jhoyla-req-mtls-flag.md

 # Introduction

-This document specifies a TLS Flag {{!I-D.ietf-tls-tlsflags}} that allows a client to attempt to negotiate mutually authenticated TLS (in at least some cases).
+This document specifies a TLS Flag {{!I-D.ietf-tls-tlsflags}} that allows a client to prompt the server to request a client certificate during the handshake.
 Sometimes a server does not want to authenticate every client, but might wish to authenticate a subset of them.
 In TLS 1.3 this may be done with post-handshake authentication, however this adds an extra round trip, and requires negotiation at the application layer.